-If discipline of the individual(s) accused of sexual assault is warranted, the actions to be taken by the University may include: required participation in counseling services, required participation in behavior education, issuance of no-contact orders, designations of persona non grata, suspension, termination, or dismissal/expulsion from the University.
+If discipline of the individual(s) accused of sexual assault is warranted, the actions to be taken by the University include: required participation in counseling services, required participation in behavior education, issuance of no-contact orders, designations of persona non grata, suspension, termination, or dismissal/expulsion from the University.
+Additionally, the University will comply - to the extend feasible - when presented with orders of protection such as no contact orders, restraining orders, or similar lawful ordered issued by a criminal, civil, or tribal court.
+Such compliance efforts may include, but are not limited to: security escorts for victims, potential of augmented academic schedules, and/or the issuance of separation orders for involved individuals while present on campus.

-Students who are victims of rape or sexual violence are encouraged to report the crime to Campus Safety, the appropriate Title IX Coordinator (a list of Title IX Coordinators can be found on the "Campus Safety" page at MySCU), and the local police department as soon as possible, as well as to preserve evidence which may be needed for presentation during criminal prosecution for the offense; however, victims are under no obligation to report the crime to either Campus Safety or local law enforcement.
-Victims may also report crimes related to sexual violence and rape to counselors at either Biola University or the Intercommunity Counseling Center, both of whom provide counseling resources for SCU.
+Students who are victims of rape or sexual violence are encouraged to report the crime to Campus Safety, the appropriate Title IX officials (a list of Title IX officials can be found on page 36-37 above) and the local police department as soon as possible, as well as to preserve evidence which may be needed for presentation during criminal prosecution for the offense; however, victims are under no obligation to report the crime to either Campus Safety or local law enforcement.
+Victims may also report crimes related to sexual violence and rape to counselors at Biola University who provide counseling resources for SCU.
 Additional resources for reporting crimes related to sexual violence can be found in Section 15.4, and in writing at the Campus Safety Office located in Bldg.
 F as well as the Human Resources Office located in Bldg.
-C. Reports to counselors can be made confidentially at the discretion of the victim (see Section 7.0 above for more information).
+C.